Golgomaph/Ramplify/README.md

 ## How to use

 After installing simply reboot the pi, connect to its hotspot "Ramplify" (password: myramplify123%)and access the configuration page via www.ramplify.audio for teaching wifi and setting configurations.
+The pi-account password in raspian is "ramplify" .. change that immediately!

 ## References